What can we expect from the ICT industry in 2019?

 Data is more important than ever

-Big data has been a buzzword for many industries over the past few years, and 2018 was no exception.
+Big data has been a buzzword for many industries over the past few years, and that's not set to change any time soon.
 With data protection under increased security in the wake of widespread data breaches, we saw organisations and governing bodies looking at new, enhanced ways of collecting, storing and securing their data.
-With GDPR becoming enforceable in May of last year, data was at the forefront of many employers’ minds throughout the year.
+With GDPR making otself known as a force to be reckoned with, data was at the forefront of many employers’ minds throughout the year.
 At Quanta, we saw this reflected in the boom in data centre business and corresponding surge in candidates required to build and operate them.
-This meant a strong demand for mechanical, electrical and construction engineers, along with those involved in management, design, security and software development.
-As our reliance on the internet continues to grow stronger by the day, so too does the volume of information being generated – which means the focus on data will continue to remain steady into 2019 and beyond.
+This meant a strong demand for IT skills and the mechanical, electrical and construction engineers that offer them, along with those involved in management, design, security and software development.
+As our reliance on the internet continues to grow stronger by the day, so too does the volume of information being generated – which means the focus on data will continue to remain steady throughout the 2020s.

 Mobile moves ahead